Visualizing¶

 However, often we may want to fill a panel with multiple different planet populations, and maybe even across multiple linked plots.
 That can be a little annoying to keep track of, so we tried to add a few shortcuts to make it easier to sets of quantities for groups of populations.

-These tools are all contained within the exoatlas.visualizations
+These tools are all contained within the exoatlas.visualizations module.

 import exoatlas.visualizations as vi